 With the job market on shaky ground due to the ongoing COVID-19 pandemic, it is more important than ever to make sure you stand out as a job candidate.
 Even if you aren’t currently searching for a job, keeping your professional portfolio up to date is smart.
 You never know when your job could be on the chopping block or when that perfect employment opportunity might come along.

 LinkedIn is by far the world’s largest social media network for working professionals, with more than 700 million members.
 More than 20 million companies are listed on the site, along with 20 million open jobs.
 Not surprisingly, 87% of recruiters regularly use LinkedIn to find potential employees.
-It goes without saying, then, that you should have a professional presence on LinkedIn.
+Therefore, you should have a professional presence on LinkedIn.
 If you don’t already have a profile or haven’t updated it for a while, let’s review how to create a LinkedIn profile and some tips for getting the most out of it.

 The next section of your LinkedIn profile requires you to provide relevant work and/or volunteer experience.
 It will be tempting to simply copy and paste information from your resume.
 While it should parallel your resume, this LinkedIn section should be a bit more personal.
 Use a first-person (I) description of what your primary responsibilities and accomplishments were as opposed to bullet points.
 This will make you more relatable and show ownership of what you have done.
 Try to do this in 2-6 sentences.